Germanic Languages and Literatures

 Requirements for the Ph.D.
 Degree

 The faculty in German considers teaching to be essential to the professional preparation of graduate students.
-Four terms of teaching are required, usually beginning in the third year of study.
+Four terms of teaching are required, but six is the norm.
+Teaching usually takes place in years three and four, but students may seek teaching in any term.
 Students normally teach undergraduate language courses under supervision for at least three terms.
 Other teaching experiences are available thereafter in literature, theory, film, etc.

 Students are required to demonstrate, besides proficiency in German, a reading knowledge of one other foreign language in the third term of study.